jina-ai/docs/chapters/docstring/docstring.rst

     .. code-block:: python
         print('This is a print example')

-    :param param1: This is an example of a param1 of type :class:`Document`
+    :param param1: This is an example of a param1
+    :type param1: :class:`Document`
     :param param2: This is an example of a param2
+    :type param2: int
     :returns: This is an example of what will be returned
+    :rytpe: int
     :raises KeyError: raises an exception
     """